WLOGSolutions/RSuite/docs/rsuite_cli_reference.md

 Templates contain directories named `project` and `package`, they are created by the `rsuite tmpl prjadd` and `rsuite tmpl pkgadd` commands accordingly.
 These directories contain the default RSuite project/package files.
 You can add/delete files according to your preference.

-**Important**: Templates have specific requiremens in case of projects they have to contain a PARAMETERS file as for packages they have to contain a DESCRIPTION file.
+**Important**: Templates have specific requirements in case of projects they have to contain a PARAMETERS file as for packages they have to contain a DESCRIPTION file.

 RSuite templates support the usage of markers - special keywords which will be replaced while creating a project/package from a custom template.
 All markers have the following form: `__<word>__` for example `__ProjectName__`.
 The following markers are supported: